Interview by Alastair Gordon, Portraits by Andrew Macpherson

 RDJ: Several.
 None of whom, obviously, proposed anything like Nic’s method.
 He introduced us to the technology that his father, Dante Bini, had developed in Italy in the late ’60s.
 The outer form is created using large inflatable bladders that are covered in concrete.

 AG: The design is the same free-form as those alternative structures of the 1960s and 1970s: geodesic domes, biomorphic shelters and womb rooms that the hippie counterculture embraced as a revolt against the tyranny of the same square and straight lines.
 Even though it’s kind of retro, your house seems like a radical design for today.
-Were you inspired by that earlier period of experimentation or was it something else?
+Were you inspired by that earlier period of experimentation in sustainable home design or was it something else?

 SD: We were open to embracing an unconventional approach.